Testing Strategy¶

 requests.Sessionand responses (unit/integration tests), use E2E server for E2E tests - Whisper: Mock

-whisper.load_model()andwhisper.transcribe()(unit tests), use real models (integration/E2E tests) - ML Dependencies (spacy, torch, transformers):
+whisper.load_model()andwhisper.transcribe()(unit and integration tests), use real models (E2E tests only) - ML Dependencies (spacy, torch, transformers):

 - Verification: CI runs